-- (4) Contact the Occupational Safety & Health Program Manager immediately in the event of significant Occupational Safety & Health impacts requiring notification and communication with external parties. - e.
+- (4) Contact the Occupational Safety & Health Program Manager immediately in the event of Occupational Safety & Health impacts requiring notification and communication with external parties. - e.
 FIS First Line Supervisors.
-Execute employee safety training and technical instruction for the identification, evaluation, and control of risk. - f.
+Execute the requirements of the employee safety program including training and technical instruction. - f.
 FIS Employees.
 Participate and engage in the development and implementation of occupational safety and health programs. - g.
 FIS Safety Committees and Employee Work Groups.
 Advise management of safety issues and solutions associated with unsafe working conditions.